zenmony/codility_Java/README.md

 # codility_Java
-This project is JAVA programs files for codility lessons.
+This project is JAVA program files for codility lessons.